ruchitchaudhary11/AI_Resume_Analyzer/README.md

 - It uses a smart method via the Langchain library to break long sections of text from resumes into smaller, meaningful chunks.
 - This clever technique improves the accuracy of the resume analysis and gives users practical advice to enhance their job prospects.

-### 3. Enhanced OpenAI Integration with FAISS
+### 3. Enhanced LLM Integration with FAISS and Groq
-- Seamlessly connects to OpenAI services using your API key to enable robust interactions and efficient information retrieval.
+- Seamlessly connects to **Groq's high-performance inference API** using your Groq API key for ultra-fast, low-latency LLM interactions.
 - FAISS (Facebook AI Similarity Search) converts both the text chunks and query data into numerical vectors, simplifying and speeding up the matching process.

 ### 4. Intelligent Chunk Selection in RAG and LLM
 - Retrieves relevant resume chunks by comparing user queries with vector embeddings and selecting the top K based on similarity scores.
-- Uses ChatGPT 3.5 Turbo to analyze and generate smart responses from these retrieved chunks.
+- Uses **LLaMA 3 8B model** hosted on Groq to analyze and generate smart responses from these retrieved chunks.

 ### 5. Robust Question-Answering Pipeline
 - Processes the top K retrieved documents along with the user query to generate meaningful and coherent answers.